sakaki-/emtee/README.md

   Note also that you can achieve the effect of the `-a` `-A`, `-p` and `-v` options by setting them directly via `-E`, if you prefer.
 They are provided as syntactic sugar, for convenience.

+`-f`, `--full-build-fallback-threshold=`*NUM*
+  If the number of packages passed to the real emerge step is >= *NUM*, then a dry-run will first be performed, to check that the proposed set can be emerged consistently, and iff that fails, then a full `emerge --emptytree @world` run will be initiated, followed by (if successful) `emerge --depclean`.
+&nbsp;
+  This functionality is provided as a fallback, to ensure that fundamental changes that trigger many dependencies can be built consistently.
+The default is **not** to do this dry-run test.

 `-h`, `--help`
   Prints a short help message, and exits.